-Each white, biconvex, round, film-coated tablet, with "120 SR" embossed on one side, "KNOLL" on the other side, contains verapamil HCl 120 mg.
+Each white, biconvex, round, film-coated tablet with "120 SR" embossed on one side and "KNOLL" on the other contains 120 mg of verapamil HCl.
 Nonmedicinal ingredients: hydroxypropyl methylcellulose, macrogol 400, macrogol 6000, magnesium stearate, microcrystalline cellulose, montan glycol wax, povidone, purified water, sodium alginate, talc, and titanium dioxide.

-Each old rose, oval, film-coated tablet with "KNOLL" on one side and "SR", score, "180" on the other contains verapamil HCl 180 mg.
+Each old rose, oval, film-coated tablet with "KNOLL" on one side and "SR", score, "180" on the other contains 180 mg of verapamil HCl.
 Nonmedicinal ingredients: hydroxypropyl methylcellulose, macrogol 400, macrogol 6000, magnesium stearate, microcrystalline cellulose, montan glycol wax, povidone, purified water, red iron oxide, sodium alginate, talc, and titanium dioxide.

-Each light-green, scored, oblong, film-coated tablet, with 2 triangles embossed on one side, contains verapamil HCl 240 mg.
+Each light-green, scored, oblong, film-coated tablet with 2 triangles embossed on one side contains 240 mg of verapamil HCl.
 Nonmedicinal ingredients: hydroxypropyl methylcellulose, indigo carmine, macrogol 400, macrogol 6000, magnesium stearate, microcrystalline cellulose, montan glycol wax, povidone, purified water, quinoline yellow, sodium alginate, talc, and titanium dioxide.